monacca1/nuggit/README.md

 ### Manual
-No non-standard modules requiring compialtion are utilized by this suite permitting an alternative manual installation process if required.
+No non-standard modules requiring compilation are utilized by this suite permitting an alternative manual installation process if required.

-The following procedure is not recommended unless nominal installation ethods are unavailable.
+The following procedure is not recommended unless nominal installation methods are unavailable.

 - Obtain this repository (ie: git clone ...)
 - Download the IPC::Run3 library.